fistfulofhummus/Demolitron_C2/README.md

     go get <any_and_all_import>
     go mod tidy
     go build
-    sudo ./server
+    sudo ./Demolitron
 If you are having trouble with the Bushido implant, feel free to use generateDebug with the same syntax as the generate command from withing the Demolitron console to create a debug version of the implant.
-If you want to use push notifications, you could link this to the ntfy service by supplying the command line flag that is you ntfy: ./server myChannel
+If you want to use push notifications, you could link this to the ntfy service by supplying the command line flag that is you ntfy: ./server myChannelURI
 This will have the server notify you when the server is started and will notify when an implant successfully calls back to the server for the first time.